History of the TCEQ and Its Predecessor Agencies

 Natural resource programs were established in Texas at the turn of the 20th century, motivated initially by concerns over the management of water resources and water rights.
-In parallel with developments in the rest of the nation, and at the federal level, state natural resource efforts broadened at mid-century to include the protection of air and water resources, and later to the regulation of hazardous and non-hazardous waste generation.
+In parallel with developments in the rest of the nation, and at the federal level, state natural-resource efforts broadened at mid-century to include the protection of air and water resources, and later to the regulation of generating hazardous and non-hazardous waste.

 - The legislature authorizes the creation of the first drainage districts.

 - The Irrigation Act creates the Texas Board of Water Engineers to establish procedures for determining surface water rights.

 - The Texas Board of Water Engineers publishes its first rules and regulations.